Church of Scotland Act 1921

-The Church of Scotland Act 1921 is an Act of the British Parliament.
-The purpose of the Act was to settle centuries of dispute between the British Parliament and the Church of Scotland over the Church's independence in spiritual matters.
-The passing of the Act saw the British Parliament recognise the Church's independence in spiritual matters, by giving legal recognition to the Articles Declaratory.
+The Church of Scotland Act 1921 (11 & 12 Geo.
+5. c.
+29) is an act of the British Parliament.
+The purpose of the act was to settle centuries of dispute between the British Parliament and the Church of Scotland over the church's independence in spiritual matters.
+The passing of the act saw the British Parliament recognise the church's independence in spiritual matters, by giving legal recognition to the Articles Declaratory.